 Most Treasured Memories

-[Editor's note: This editorial first appeared in Midwifery Today Issue 6, Winter 1988.
-Reprinted in Life of a Midwife.]
+Editor’s note: This article first appeared in Midwifery Today, Issue 6, Winter 1988.
+Reprinted in Life

 IN GREGORY STOCK’S THOUGHT-PROVOKING Book of Questions the author queries, “What is your most treasured memory?”
 Without hesitation my reply was “the homebirth of my second daughter.”

 Days later I put the question to a friend who seven years ago had given up her only child for adoption.
 “The birth of my daughter,” came her immediate reply.
 I wondered how many more women shared the same feelings.
 I soon found that the sentiment is shared by women of all walks.
 A workmate who is “clean” after 16 years of drug abuse and who is the mother of four children answered, “The birth of my second child.
 I watched her in a mirror as she was being born.”
 Another woman, who is gay, responded by saying, “When my son was born, of course.”

 Four women, each unaware of the others’ responses, had answered in much the same way.
 How important birth is to women!
 And soon I found it wasn’t only women who feel that way.
 A male friend answered by saying, “First meeting my wife, without whom I wouldn’t have had my beautiful son.
 Together we are practicing the art of the family and learning to share a collective ego.”